sfkleach/monogram/docs/tokens.md

 - Signs: these are runs of sign-characters such as `+`, `**`, `-->` and so on.
 These primarily play the role of infix operators e.g. `x := y`.
-In some places they act as supporting 'punctuation'.
+In some places they act as supporting 'punctuation'.use

 - Identifiers: the usual rule for identifiers is followed - they start with an alphabetical character or an underscore and continue with those, plus digits.